TheGreatKel/people-finder/README.md

 # people-finder

-Script that generates urls from people search websites
+Script that generates opens people search websites

+Takes in name or address from command line.